 The answer to this question, unfortunately, is not simple.
 Under Georgia law, a medical professional is required to use “a reasonable degree of care and skill.”
 [O.C.G.A. §51-1-27] This can be ambiguous, which is why it is important to bring in medical experts and present evidence to clearly demonstrate when a medical professional failed to meet the standard of care.

 In any medical malpractice case, the state of Georgia requires that an expert witness testifies that the care given to the injured party did not meet reasonable standards.
 David Brauns will help you secure an expert witness to testify on behalf of your case, and will set to work compiling other evidence to establish negligence and liability, including your medical records.

 You Have a Limited Time in Which to File Your Medical Malpractice Claim

-In any medical malpractice case, there are limits on how long a patient has to file a claim.
+There are limits on how long a patient has to file a claim in any medical malpractice case.

-Generally, you only have two years from the date of injury to bring an action, otherwise you cannot make a claim at all.
-There are a couple of exceptions.
-For example, if you were initially unaware of a foreign object left in your body, then you have a year to bring the claim from the time you discover it.
-In the case of minors, the statute of limitations is also two years but cannot begin to run until the minor turns seven years old.
+Generally, you only have two years from the date of injury to bring an action—otherwise, you cannot make a claim at all.
+There are few exceptions.
+For example, if you were unaware of a foreign object left in your body, then from the time you discover it, you have a year to bring the claim.
+In the case of minors, the statute of limitations is also two years, but cannot begin to run until the minor turns seven years old.

-Further, there is a statute of repose for medical malpractice cases in Georgia that prevents filing a claim more than five years after the incident that led to the injury.
+Furthermore, a statute of repose for medical malpractice cases in Georgia prevents filing a claim more than five years after the incident that led to the injury.
 For minors, the statute of repose cannot start running before the minor’s 10th birthday.

 David Brauns Can Ensure You Recover a Full and Fair Settlement

-In Georgia, there are three types of damages you may be able to recover in a medical malpractice case.
+In Georgia, you may be able to recover three types of damages in a medical malpractice case.